Ready to write literature circle lesson plans? This post will guide you through everything you need to know to get started!

 Tips for setting up groups

-- Decide if your groups will be arranged by title choice or student reading ability.
+- First, decide if your groups will be arranged by title choice or student reading ability.

 - The max number of students in a group should be four.
 Any more than that and you’ll have students who disengage and let the others do the talking and the work.